marten-soderquist/git-cheatsheet/git-cheatsheet.md

 ### Check status and view logs

 Check the curren status of your working branch with `git status`.
-This will show which files have changed.
+This will show files that have changed.

 View the history with `git log`.